kcarnold/cs344/content/units/02data/_index.md

 - Describe the structure of data fed to an image classifier
 - Contrast a training set and validation set; explain appropriate uses of both
 - Write Python code to prepare a dataset for an image classifier.
-- Implement multidimensional numerical computing operations using PyTorch
+- Implement numerical computing operations on multidimensional arrays using PyTorch

 ## Preparation